Our Team

 Melissa nevarez-brewster, MA - graduate student, developmental

-Melissa Nevarez Brewster is a fourth-year Developmental Psychology graduate student at the University of Denver.
+Melissa Nevarez Brewster is a fifth-year Developmental Psychology graduate student at the University of Denver.
 She completed her BA at the University of Utah in Salt Lake City.
 She is interested in learning more about prenatal maternal and infant sleep patterns, as well as the potential effects of prenatal depression on infant health and neurodevelopment.
 When she is not in the lab, Melissa enjoys baking, hiking, paddle boarding, rock climbing, and cuddling her puppy, Ender.

 Ella-Marie HENNESSEY, MA - Graduate student, clinical

-Ella Hennessey is a third-year clinical psychology graduate student at the University of Denver.
+Ella Hennessey is a fourth-year clinical psychology graduate student at the University of Denver.
 She earned her Master's in Counseling Psychology from Golden Gate University in San Francisco.
 She is particularly interested in anxiety, stress, and infant cognitive development.
 In her free time, Ella enjoys pretending she is on the Great British Baking Show, listening to BTS, watching tennis, and exploring Denver.

 Kenia Rivera, MA - Graduate Student, Developmental